 Fifty common situations are discussed along with suggestions for alternative courses of action.
-A lengthy list of recommended reading is also provided and includes online articles and videos for further exploration.
-Neither short nor long, the book’s eight chapters and over 33,000 words give the reader plenty to think about.
+Plus, a lengthy list of recommended reading includes books, online articles, and videos for further exploration.
+Neither short nor long, the book’s eight chapters divided in sections and almost 35,000 words give the reader plenty to think about.

-By examining and peeling away the layers that hide it, we can find our missing peace and live our lives with more satisfaction, greater success, and happiness we didn’t think was possible.
+By examining and peeling away the layers that hide it, we can find our missing peace and live our lives with more satisfaction, success, and happiness than we thought possible.

 Reclaim The ‘Peace’ You Were Born With

 What makes this book so different and so much more rewarding than many self-help books is that its author, Leah McClellan, writes from the heart and shoots from the hip.
 As an experienced writer and editor who majored in psychology and English at university, she also shares her life experiences and the lessons she learned through the “school of hard knocks.”